 For those following the South Beach Diet, you should still be focusing on a high protein diet, while most strict keto plans are low to moderate protein.
 According to Harvard Health, meats are typically limited on the Keto Diet because too much protein can prevent ketosis.
 We’ve kept the protein high because we recognize that when people lose weight, they also lose muscle.
 And that protein consumption is necessary to help maintain that muscle mass!

-The South Beach foods include proteins AND healthy fats.
-The same foods are encouraged for DIY meals when you do the cooking (or ordering) yourself.
+Approved South Beach foods include proteins AND healthy fats.
+These foods are encouraged for the healthy meals that you cook.

 Finally, because the Keto Diet places such emphasis on low net carbs, McCormick says it’s difficult to maintain long-term.
 “The South Beach Diet allows for flexibility to still enjoy healthier complex carbs from time to time in order to be flexible to fit your lifestyle,” says McCormick.